unitymakesus/eghlaw/wp-content/plugins/caldera-forms/readme.txt

 Whether you are creating a simple contact form or a complex system, you'll love the drag and drop editor.
 Your site's visitors will love the totally responsive, live-updating forms.

-> "Caldera Forms does a thing well, let’s you build forms on your website quickly...
+> "Caldera Forms does a thing well, letâ€™s you build forms on your website quickly...
 I ship it with just about every site these days."
 >
 > - Alex Vasquez: Owner of the DigiSavvy agency.

 = Get Started Quickly With Form Templates =
-Caldera Forms ships with form templates that help you create beutiful, responsive forms quickly.
+Caldera Forms ships with form templates that help you create beautiful, responsive forms quickly.
 With our powerful grid-base form builder, you can add new fields or modify the layout quickly.

 Quickly configure the [email notification](https://calderaforms.com/doc/setting-caldera-forms-email-notification?utm_source=dotOrg&utm_medium=plugins&utm_campaign=caldera-forms), to let you know when a form has been submitted.
 Add one or more [auto-responder processors](https://calderaforms.com/doc/using-caldera-forms-auto-responder-processor?utm_source=dotOrg&utm_medium=plugins&utm_campaign=caldera-forms) to your forms to send emails to your lead.